Dr Alex

 About

-My journey from astrophysicist to software developer began during my doctoral research at the University of Surrey, where four years of working with complex galactic simulations and large datasets trained me to approach problems systematically and think at scale.
+My journey to becoming an analytical problem solver flourished during my doctoral research at the University of Surrey, where four years of working with complex galactic simulations and large datasets trained me to approach problems systematically and think at scale.

 CV Preview